nils-holmberg/scom-org/src/emo-readme.md

 # Results
 - [TOC](#table-of-contents)

 The results of the survey will be presented in two steps.
-First, some general descriptive statistics will be presented, and secondly, we use inferential statistics to test the hypotheses H1-H3 provided by the theoretical models generated through literature review of previous research.
+First, some general descriptive statistics will be presented, and secondly, we use inferential statistics to test the hypotheses H1-H3 provided by the theoretical models generated through the literature review of previous research.
 Descriptive statistics show .. visualize aggregated data, aggregate by organization (cf. Figure 1), [check appendix](#appendix)

 ![test figure](../fig/ei-sa-time-02.png)
 Figure 1